relevance/diametric/README.md

 @client.create_database(@dbname)
 ```

-Each parameter should be consistent to the ones used to start REST service.
+Each parameter should be consistent to the ones used to start the REST service.

 ##  Connect to the Datomic Peer service (JRuby only)